 Know how to test your fire alarm and carbon monoxide detectors

 We all have fire alarms and carbon monoxide detectors in our home, but when was the last time you actually checked yours to make sure they are working properly?
 Each alarm is equipped with a test button.
 By testing them periodically throughout the year and making sure the batteries inside them are fully charged, you will be prepared in case of a fire or a carbon monoxide leak.
+Carbon monoxide safety at home also requires that you replace your CO detector every 5 to 7 years.

 It is also important to have a fire extinguisher on each level of your home and to know how to use it.
 That way if there is a fire, you can put it out before it gets out of control.